johnofleek/OctaveOrp/README.md

+# Octave ORP - C
+This sub project targets microcontrollers with limited resources.
+At the moment it is in the API definition phase.

+Have a look at the c folder for information

-# Octave ORP - Arduino AVR
+## Octave ORP - Arduino AVR

 This is a work in progress - the original intention was to complete this in C++ but a wider requirement to target microchip PIC (no C++ support)